felixge/can/README.md

 **Work in progress:** Nothing to see here yet.
 This is highly experimental.

-# GKV

-GKV is a Git inspired low-level key value store.

-## Comparison to similar projects

-The main goal of GKV is to create a simple low-level database suitable for offline usage across many devices with good support for syncing and conflict resolution supporting up to 1 million records.

-### Git

-Each git commit references a full tree object.
-This works fine for git, as most repositories are laid out in a hierarchical manner, causing the top level tree object to be usually small.
-A key value store however may have hundreds of thousands of top level keys without any hierarchies.
-For this reason GKV commits reference partial indexes, which include only the key value pairs that have changed.
-This greatly reduces the costs for writing and syncing data, but introduces a O(N) cost for naive key lookups.
-However, this can be turned into a one time costs by keeping a cache of the current index.

-Additionally git includes many advanced optimizations such as pack files which makes it non-trivial to create native clients.

-### CouchDB

-To be written ...
+# Can - The airtight database for your personal data!

+Can is a a key value store suitable for small data (up to 1 million documents), focused on portability, fast syncronization, reliability and encryption.

+It is based on Git's data model, but does not implement complex optimizations such as packfiles which would reduce portability and are of limited use for encrypted repositories.

 ## Objects

-GKV uses the following object types for storing data:
+Can implements the following data types from Git:

 * blob: Stores raw values.
-* index: Maps key strings to value hashes.
-Similar to trees in git.
+* tree: Maps key strings to blob or tree ids.
-* commit: References previous commits and indexes.
+* commit: References previous commits and trees.

-The basic object format is given in ABNF with the following recurring rules:
+The canonical data format is given in ABNF with the following recurring rules:

 ```
 number    = 1*DIGIT